 In 2014, the FASB issued new guidance on revenue from contracts with customers.
 The new guidance requires that an entity recognize revenue in accordance with a prescribed model.
 This model is used to depict the transfer of promised goods or services to customers in an amount that reflects the total consideration to which it expects to be entitled during the term of the contract in exchange for those goods or services.
 The new guidance also requires additional disclosures about the nature, amount, timing and uncertainty of revenue and the related cash flows.
 We will adopt the new standard on the effective date of January 1, 2018.
-There are two methods in which the new standard can be adopted: (1) a full retrospective approach with restatement of all prior periods presented, or (2) a modified retrospective approach with a cumulative-effect adjustment as of the date of adoption.
-We will adopt the standard using the modified retrospective approach with the cumulative-effect of the adjustment recognized at the date of adoption, subject to allowable and elected practical expedients.
+There are two methods in which the new standard can be adopted: (1) a full retrospective approach with restatement of all prior periods presented, or (2) a modified retrospective approach with the cumulative-effect of the adjustment recognized at the date of adoption, subject to allowable and elected practical expedients.